Pasu4/Mindustry-Logic-Compiler/README.md

 # Mindustry Logic Compiler
-Mindustry Logic Compiler is a compiler for High-Level Mindustry Logic (HLMlog), a high-level programming language that compiles to Mindustry Logic.
+Mindustry Logic Compiler is a compiler for High-Level Mindustry Logic (HLmlog), a high-level programming language that compiles to Mindustry Logic.
 It aims to make Mindustry Logic easier to write and more human-readable.
 ## Syntax
 ### General
-In HLMlog as well as in Mlog, variables are dynamically typed, meaning the data type or the variable itself do not need to be declared.
+In HLmlog as well as in mlog, variables are dynamically typed, meaning the data type or the variable itself do not need to be declared.
 Every variable's default value is null.

+Extra spaces and tabs are ignored. `result = a;` is interpreted the same as <code>result&nbsp;&nbsp;&nbsp;&nbsp; = a;</code>.

-In HLMlog, every line needs to be terminated by a semicolon (`;`).
+Every line needs to be terminated by a semicolon (`;`).
 This includes comments.
 ### Comments
 A comment is opened by `//` and closed by a semicolon.
 Compiler comments are opened with `///` and don't show up in the compiled code.
 ```